 - An application for admission to graduate study must be completed.
 A non-refundable \$30 application fee must accompany the application.
-This application fee will be waived for Kansas Wesleyan University seniors and graduates. - Applicants must possess an earned baccalaureate degree from a regionally accredited college or university with an overall undergraduate GPA of at least 2.75 (4.0 scale). - An official transcript is required from the college from which the student received his/her undergraduate degree. - Non-native English-speaking applicants must demonstrate an acceptable level of proficiency to speak and read English.
-Such proficiency may be determined by scoring 79 on the internet based TOEFL test or by obtaining an undergraduate degree from a regionally accredited college or university in the United States.
+This application fee will be waived for Kansas Wesleyan University seniors and graduates. - Applicants must possess an earned baccalaureate degree from a regionally accredited college or university with an overall undergraduate GPA of at least 3.0 (4.0 scale). - An official transcript is required from the college from which the student received his/her undergraduate degree. - Non-native English-speaking applicants must demonstrate an acceptable level of proficiency to speak and read English as outline in the International Graduates section above.